Application-Defined Receive Side Dispatching on the NIC: Evaluation

 \section{Evaluation}

 In this section, we evaluate \sysname using integration with RocksDB~\cite{rocksdb} and conducting microbenchmarks.

-\Para{Experimental setup.} As in Figure~\ref{fig:eval_exp_setup}, we evaluate \sysname on a server machine with two Intel(R) Xeon(R) Gold 6132 14-core CPUs @ 2.6\si{GHz}, which runs Ubuntu LTS 20.04 with Linux kernel version 5.15.0.
-Additionally, this server is equipped with an AMD Xilinx Alveo U250 FPGA board~\cite{au250}, which loads \sysname hardware prototype and Corundum of the same base commit~\cite{corundum_base_commit} for evaluating baselines (\S\ref{ssec:eval_rocksdb}).
+\Para{Experimental setup.} As shown in Figure~\ref{fig:eval_exp_setup}, we evaluate \sysname on a server machine with two Intel(R) Xeon(R) Gold 6132 14-core CPUs @ 2.6\si{GHz}, which runs Ubuntu LTS 20.04 with Linux kernel version 5.15.0.
+Additionally, this server is equipped with an AMD Xilinx Alveo U250 FPGA board~\cite{au250} programmed as a NIC, which is plugged into a PCIe Gen3 x16 slot and is loaded with \sysname hardware prototype and Corundum of the same base commit~\cite{corundum_base_commit} for evaluating baselines (\S\ref{ssec:eval_rocksdb}).
 Our client machine is equipped with an Intel(R) Core(TM) i7-9700 8-core CPU @ 3.0\si{GHz} and a Nvidia Mellanox CX-5 100GbE NIC~\cite{mlnx_cx5}.
-We disable hyper-threading on each machine and run processes within the same NUMA domain of the NIC as cross-NUMA communication is expensive.
-The NIC-to-NIC round-trip latency between two machines is 800 \si{\ns} in our testbed.
-Throughout the evaluation, threads are launched in a shared-nothing environment (\S\ref{ssec:impl_qn_sw}) and each thread is pinned on a unique core.
+We disable hyper-threading on both machines and run processes within the same NUMA domain of the NIC as cross-NUMA communication is expensive.
+The NIC-to-NIC round-trip latency between two machines is $\sim$800 \si{\ns} in our testbed.

+\Para{Baselines.} For a direct and fair comparison,\footnote{The performance numbers of our baselines are much better than our tested numbers with Envoy (\S\ref{sec:background}).} we build software RSD dispatchers atop Corundum~\cite{corundum} using RSS and IPC mechanisms to allow messages to be exchanged between the software dispatcher and application threads.\footnote{The software dispatchers implement a straw-man match against the configured rules in a for loop in each skip-and-match.} The IPC mechanisms between the dispatcher and application threads are (1) DPDK RTE Ring~\cite{dpdk}; (2) a state-of-the-art (\ie SPRIGHT~\cite{spright}) approach that leverages eBPF; (3) UNIX Domain Socket (UDS).

+As in Figure~\ref{fig:eval_exp_setup}, we use a shared-nothing architecture: when one thread (\eg application, software dispatcher)---that interacts with the NIC---is launched, one free TX/RX queue pair is exclusively initialized and allocated to it.
+Throughout the evaluation, each thread is pinned on a unique core.
+All the applications and the software dispatchers are implemented in \appLOC LOC of C++.